DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/wifi-mega.md

 - Disconnect the USB cable.

 Skip ahead to
 `reference/hardware/microcontrollers/wifi-mega:e.
-Set the switches for run/sketch mode`{.interpreted-text
+Set the switches for run/sketch mode`
-role="ref"}

 ##### With esptool.py